eldipa/book-of-gehn/posts/network/qubes/2020-11-19-Qubes-Networking.md

 {% call mainfig('qubes-network.png') %}
-Three App VMs: one for work, other for personal stuff, both considered relatively-trusted and one more VM for untrusted stuff, all connected to the "firewall" VM which forwards the packets to the Net VM.
+Three App VMs: one for work, other for personal stuff, both considered relatively-trusted and one more VM for untrusted stuff, all connected to the "firewall" VM that forwards the packets to the Net VM.

 The "firewall" VM is isolated except for the firewall/routing processing so it is considered trusted while Net VM